sumitmalik51/AIW-CAF-Methodology/01-Azure-security-center.md

     ![](images/defender.png "Microsoft Defender")

-1. On the Microsoft Defender for Cloud overview page you can see your secure score.
+1. On the Microsoft Defender for Cloud overview page you can see your **secure score**.

     ![](images/securescore1.png "secure score")